wrapl/minilang/docs/library/set.rst

 :mini:`type set::order < enum`
    * :mini:`set::order::Insert` |harr| default ordering; inserted values are put at end,  no reordering on access.
    * :mini:`set::order::Ascending` |harr| inserted values are kept in ascending order,  no reordering on access.
-   * :mini:`set::order::Ascending` |harr| inserted values are kept in descending order,  no reordering on access.
+   * :mini:`set::order::Descending` |harr| inserted values are kept in descending order,  no reordering on access.
    * :mini:`set::order::MRU` |harr| inserted values are put at start,  accessed values are moved to start.
    * :mini:`set::order::LRU` |harr| inserted values are put at end,  accessed values are moved to end.